awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-settings.md

 You can choose a target device or target platform for your model, but not both\.
 For more information, see [Tested devices, chip architectures, and operating systems](models-devices-setup-requirements.md#models-devices-setup-core-device-tested)\.

-**Target device**
+### Target device<a name="package-settings-target-hardware"></a>

 The target device for the model, such as [NVIDIA® Jetson AGX Xavier](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-agx-xavier/)\.
+You don't need to specify compiler options\.

-**Target platform**
+### Target platform<a name="package-settings-target-platform"></a>

 Amazon Lookout for Vision supports the X86\_64 \(64\-bit version of the x86 instruction set\) and ARM\_64 \(ARMv8 64\-bit CPU\) architectures\.
 Lookout for Vision supports the Linux operating system and various NVIDIA accelerators\.
+You need to specify the correct compiler options for your target platform\.

-### Compiler options<a name="package-settings-compiler-options"></a>
+#### Compiler options<a name="package-settings-compiler-options"></a>

-Compiler options allow you to specify the correct hardware or device options  for your AWS IoT Greengrass Version 2 core device\.
-Currently you can specify the following compiler options, which are required for the NVIDIA accelerator \(target platform\) and NVIDIA Jetson Xavier \(target device\):
+Compiler options allow you to specify the target platform  for your AWS IoT Greengrass Version 2 core device\.
+Currently you can specify the following compiler options\.
 + `gpu-code` — Specifies the gpu code of the core device that runs the model component\.
-Not required when you target a Jetson Xavier target device\.
 + `trt-ver` — Specifies the TensorRT version in x\.y\.z\. format\.
 + `cuda-ver` — Specifies the CUDA version in x\.y format\.

 You specify the options in JSON format\.
 For example:

 ```
-{'gpu-code': 'sm_72', 'trt-ver': '6.0.1', 'cuda-ver': '10.1'}
+{'gpu-code': 'sm_75', 'trt-ver': '7.1.3', 'cuda-ver': '10.2'}
 ```

 For more examples, see [Tested devices, chip architectures, and operating systems](models-devices-setup-requirements.md#models-devices-setup-core-device-tested)\.